 BEST MILDEW RESISTANCE:

-HEIRLOOM PHLOX CULTIVARS - all dating from before 1950:
+HEIRLOOM PHLOX CULTIVARS - all dating from 1950 or earlier:

 BY HEIGHT, THE SHORTEST AND TALLEST PHLOX